josselinbuils/portfolio/apps/Blog/posts/stop-using-index-files.md

   This can be especially annoying if you work in multidisciplinary teams and back-end developers have to read front-end code now and then.

+- **They lead to circular dependencies.**

+  Usually, the more you have exports in a unique file, the more this file will be imported by others, and the more likely you are to create circular dependencies.

+  I had the opportunity to validate this in personal projects.

 - **It can lead to compilation errors.**

   This one is a bit specific but if you are working on JavaScript code that can